jorgebucaran/awsm.fish/README.md

 - [Base16 Fish](https://github.com/FabioAntunes/base16-fish-shell) - A pure Fish solution to change your shell's default ANSI colors

 ## Docker

+These are docker images to test out fish without permanently installing it on your system.
+To use it:
+1. First install `docker` on your system.
+Follow the [official documentation](https://docs.docker.com/get-docker) for that.
+2. Then run `docker run --rm -it <docker-image-name>`.

 - [Alpine Image](https://hub.docker.com/r/purefish/docker-fish)
 - [Ubuntu LTS Image](https://hub.docker.com/r/dideler/fish-shell)